Learning to Encode and Classify Test Executions: Results and Analysis

 \subsection{Threats to Validity}

 We see three threats to validity of our experiment based on the selection of subject programs and associated tests.

-First, implementations for 5 out of the 15 subject programs in our experiment only had passing tests.
-To avoid an imbalanced training set, we generated failing execution traces using seeded faults representing common bug patterns~\cite{jia2011analysis, pradel2018deepbugs}.
-It is possible using real faults would lead to different results.
-However, Andrews et al. have shown the use of seeded faults leads to conclusions similar to those obtained using real faults~\cite{andrews2006using}.
-It is also worth noting that for the remaining 10 subject programs we did not artificially seed faults, but instead used the failing tests that came with the implementation which helps mitigate this threat.
+First, PUTs for 3 out of the 4 subject programs in our experiment were generated by seeding faults into a reference implementation.
+A reference implementation with only passing tests is not suitable for evaluating our approach.
+To address this, we generated a faulty implementation and ran the original tests through the PUT to gather both passing and failing traces.
+It is possible using real faults in place of seeded faults may lead to different results.
+However, Andrews et al. have shown the use of seeded faults leads to conclusions similar to those obtained using real faults~\cite{andrews2006using, Do1707670}.
+For one of the subject programs, Sed, we did not artificially seed faults, but instead used the existing implementation as it was accompanied by both passing and failing tests.

-Second, for three programs, \texttt{Seal Biguint, Encryptor, and Value Pointer}, we augmented existing tests with our own tests to increase the number of tests available for training and evaluation.
-To reduce this threat, we used random test generation to avoid bias in the inputs generated.
-We also use 12 subject programs in our experiment for which we did not generate test inputs but instead used test inputs that came with their implementation.
-Our approach achieved high classification performance over all programs.
+Second, the number of tests that accompanied our subject programs was not very large, ranging from 132 to 2254 tests.
+The NN models in our experiments produced good performance with small to medium sized test suites that may be automatically or manually generated.
+Our approach is constrained by the amount of training data and not by the size of the test suite.
+As a result for programs accompanied by large test suites, the NN model will need a larger training set (fraction of traces to be used in training might still be 15\%).
+Nevertheless, the labelling effort for a fraction of the tests in our approach is still less than the current practise of labelling all the tests.

-Finally, we conducted our study on 15 subject programs from 6 different application domains which is not representative of all application domains.
-Given the superior performance using subject programs in 6 application domains that are sufficiently different, and the fact that our approach has no domain specific constraints, we believe our approach will be widely applicable.
+Finally, we conducted our study on subject programs from 4 different application domains which is not representative of all application domains.
+Given that our approach has no domain specific constraints, we believe it will be widely applicable.